richardkorneisel/js-debugging-errors/README.md

 Please do not change the original broken code block in the prompts, make the correctins in the "How can you resolve/fix the error?" section.

-We've provided an html file inside of `lib/` that you can use to test out the code.
+We've provided html and javascript files inside of `lib/` that you can use to test out the code.
 Add each code snippet to the html file and review it in the browser.

 **Please format your responses in Markdown.
 Use [this cheetsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) to see how to do so**

 ## Bonus

-If you finish with these 10 bugs, explore some of the [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.
+If you finish with these 11 bugs, explore some of the [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.

 ## [License](LICENSE)